westbaystars/jalapeno_spices/README.md

 ## The problem to be solved

-"I keep bying duplicate spices, and I have a lot of expired spices."
+"I keep buying duplicate spices, and I have a lot of expired spices."

 ## What the app does